 Section 3.
-The parties by mutual agreement may amend or supplement this Agreement once the Agreement has been in agreement for twelve (12) months, and yearly thereafter.
+The parties by mutual Agreement may amend or supplement this agreement once the agreement has been in agreement for twelve (12) months, and yearly thereafter.
 Any request for amendment from either party shall be in writing and must include a summary of the proposed amendment or supplement.
 Changes other than those covered by the subject matter of the summary will be considered.
 Such requests must be submitted not earlier than ninety days nor later than sixty, days prior to the anniversary date of the Agreement.

-No sooner than 18 months after the effective date of this Agreement, either party may open relevant articles in order to address any changes in law, Agency Policy or Department Regulations. .
+No sooner than 18 months after the effective date of this agreement, either party may open relevant articles in order to address any changes in law, regulations, or Agency Policy or Department Regulations.

 Section 4.
-After approval of this Agreement by the Department, or after 45 days from the date of execution, whichever comes first, the Forest Supervisor or his/her representative and the Union President or his/her representative will jointly schedule and conduct a training meeting for the purpose of reviewing this agreement.
-The participants of this meeting will be, as a minimum, all Management and supervisory personnel and all of the Local 3137's officers and union representatives.
+After approval of this Agreement by the Department , or after 45 days from the date of execution, whichever comes first, the Center Director or his/her representative and the Union President or his/her representative will consider jointly scheduling and conducting a training meeting for the purpose of reviewing this agreement.